OSAKA INSTITUTE OF FASHION College

 Cooperating company: Yamasawa Press Co., Ltd.

-Work production: Ryuichi Ichikawa (4th year Super Designer)
+Work created by: Ryuichi Ichikawa (4th year Super Designer)

 ⑤Possibility of discarded kimono